vdyma/makemore/README.md

 Implementation of character-level n-gram models.
 Simple model uses character counts and an advanced model is a single-neuron neural network.

+The implementation is intentionally left naive and over-simplified for demonstration and education purposes.

 ## Installation

 Clone this repository and create environment using conda: